 Prerequisites for apprenticeships are GCSEs and A levels (or equivalent qualifications).With this route, you will combine work, training and study, and get paid as an employee.

-How to get a job in an ambulance service that’s right for you
+How to get a job in the ambulance service that’s right for you

 Paramedics have a high level of responsibility, and are often the senior healthcare professionals in medical situations and 999 calls.
 But not everyone in the ambulance service is a paramedic.
 There are many different roles that you could apply for.
 One of the most common roles is an EMT, which can be a good route to becoming a paramedic.